lfzkoala/lfzkoala.github.io/_posts/2025-12-27-my-crypto-prediction-for-2026.md

 </a>

-- **BTC volatility keeps compressing and looks more macro-like**: a broader holder base + more passive/regulated flows = fewer extreme candles.
+- **BTC volatility keeps compressing and looks more macro-like**: a broader holder base + more passive and regulated flows = fewer extreme candles.
 - **The “4-year cycle” keeps weakening**: the halving still matters, but its marginal impact fades; rates and liquidity matter more.

 #### Institutions, regulation, and distribution